IgorMing/muda_facil/README.md

 - [x] refactor on storage's items list

+- [x] save candidates to the list after an order be sent

 - [ ] _(admin feat)_ check new items on a separated list, and edit/approve it. _(Approve means: Remove it from `items/candidates` Add it to the document `items/list`)_

 - [ ] configure analytics